X65/x65.github.io/README.md

 ## READY<br><blink>&#x2588;</blink>

-[X65](https://github.com/X65) is an 8-bit microcomputer for the modern era.
-It uses best of breed components and strives to maintain the 8-bit feeling while being usable for daily basis computing activities.
+[X65](https://github.com/X65) is an 8-bit microcomputer for the modern era.<br>
+It blends the core principles of 8-bit computing with modern hardware components to remain practical and capable of handling everyday tasks.

 <a href="/timeline.html"><img src="/media/2025-04-06_board-vis.png" style="float: right;width:33%;"></a>